-As mobile apps become more pervasive, users are looking for relevant information not only from web sites but also from apps they have installed.
-You can enable Google to crawl through your app content and present your Android app as a destination to users through Google Search results, when that content corresponds to a web page that you own.
+Google can crawl through your app content and present your Android app as a destination to users through Google Search results, when that content corresponds to a web page that you own.

-You can make it possible for Google Search to open specific content in your app by providing intent filters for your activities.
-Google Search app indexing complements this capability by presenting links to relevant app content alongside links to your web pages in users' search results.
-Users on mobile devices can then click on a link to open your app from their search results, allowing them to directly view your app's content instead of a web page.
+Make it possible for users to open specific content in your app from Google Search results by setting up Android App Links: adding links to your content and associating your app with your website.
+Once you add Android App Links to your app, Google can crawl your app content through your website association and direct users on mobile devices to your app from their search results, allowing them to directly view your app's content instead of a web page.

-- Enable deep linking to specific content in your app by adding intent filters in your app manifest.
+- Create deep links to specific content in your app by adding intent filters in your app manifest.